Redislabs-Solution-Architects/active-geo-replication-demo/README.md

 ![image](https://user-images.githubusercontent.com/26322220/144081701-9dc03936-1343-4715-acb5-e6746b07dc0a.png)

+8. **Testing**
-8. **Testing**: Open http://<PUBLIC_IP_OF_CENTRAL_INDIA_REGION>:5000, enter the details of the new user.
+    Open http://<PUBLIC_IP_OF_CENTRAL_INDIA_REGION>:5000 and add details of a new user in the UI.
     Now visit http://<PUBLIC_IP_OF_SOUTHEAST_ASIA_REGION>:5000, and check all the registered users.
     You should see the user added in Central India region.
 We can test this vice-versa as well by adding new user from Southeast asia region.

+9. **Tear down**
+    Once the testing is done, tear down the ACRE clusters and the VMs in both the regions.